 – Lori Hutchins, MFA’s Chief People Officer

 MFA leverages this certification program to benefit our mission and our volunteers.
 For example, we’ve established a clear process for identifying and recruiting high-impact volunteers.
-“This process allows us to find volunteers with specific skills and experience, and helps our team accomplish more by putting those skilled hands where they’re most effective” says Heather Thomas, Volunteer & Foster Program Manager at MFA. “we like to call it our ‘Multiply our Hands’ approach.”
+“This process allows us to find volunteers with specific skills and experience, and helps our team accomplish more by putting those skilled hands where they’re most effective” says Heather Thomas, Volunteer Program Manager at MFA. “we like to call it our ‘Multiply our Hands’ approach.”

-Throughout the training course, MFA learned how to make digital training courses easily accessible to volunteers and fosters.
+Throughout the training course, MFA learned how to make digital training courses easily accessible to volunteers.
 Especially during the COVID-19 pandemic, remote work has become a crucial part of business.
 “MFA has been a tech-driven team for years, and it really lent itself well to this time period.
 We were better equipped to change our approach, because we have always been committed to working remotely while maintaining our efficiency” Thomas said.

 Even so, an effective volunteer strategy isn’t successful unless it’s properly communicated.
-At MFA, Thomas likes to say that the foster team comprises professional communicators.
-“We’re communicators, with a focus on animals” she says, “we make sure volunteers and fosters know exactly what they’re getting into in order to have a positive and productive experience.
+At MFA, Thomas likes to say that team comprises professional communicators.
+“We’re communicators, with a focus on animals” she says, “we make sure volunteers know exactly what they’re getting into in order to have a positive and productive experience.
 This thorough communication extends through all of our language on our website, in emails, and through our training.”

 Receiving the Points of Light certification also aligns with one of MFA’s goals – to lead animal welfare through expertise and example.
 Achieving Service Enterprise status establishes MFA’s credibility in a space that is heavily dependent on credibility.
-When someone signs up to be a volunteer or foster, they are guaranteed to have a great experience because we are certified and qualified to provide that experience.
+When someone signs up to be a volunteer, they are guaranteed to have a great experience because we are certified and qualified to provide that experience.
 As thought leaders in the animal welfare industry, we are committed to constantly challenging ourselves – finding new and better ways to serve our community of people and pets.

 MFA is proud to have earned a place among the 500 volunteer organizations who have achieved the Points of Light Service Enterprise certification.
 Understanding and fulfilling the potential of a true Service Enterprise has made a massive impact on our organization.
 “It empowered us to rethink our volunteer program in a way that streamlined our organization,” Thomas says.
 Throughout this process, we have learned to think even more critically about how volunteers can support our mission in more areas, and how to implement new programs effectively.
 With the training and confidence this Service Enterprise certification has granted our teams, we can set bigger goals than ever and continue in our mission to positively impact the people and pets in our communities.